Sugaspott: Life and music career

-Sugaspott was born in, Harare, Zimbabwe but grew up mostly in Mutare.
+Sugaspott was born in Harare, Zimbabwe but grew up mostly in Mutare.
 It wasn't until after completing his high school education that he began to make records.[6]
 Mentored by various small groups similarly trying to establish themselves, he collaborated with local acts such as Mizchif.
-He moved to London in 2005 to study and it is there he decided to pursue a career in music and tried to get his music noticed recording a number of demos that did not materialise into anything.
+He moved to London in 2005 to study and it is there that he decided to pursue a career in music and tried to get his music noticed recording a number of demos that did not materialise into anything.
 He is known to have sold his own music by hand and developed his fan base by cold selling his music to them in the street.
 He worked with a number of other unsigned artists hoping that opportunities would arise as a cooperative result.
 Independent releases, shows at various venues and tireless self-promotion saw him garner attention, eventually impressing Tom Robinson enough to warrant rotation on BBC Radio's 6Music.